zeineb111/Linguistic-cues-for-Textual-classification/index.md

 There are more positive and negative news (considering overall sentiment of the news, the polarity!) among the Fake news then among the True news.
 The fourth plot confirms that the Fake news are more sentimental than the True news that tend to be more neutral.

+**Interpretation**
+As mentioned above, Real news come from crawler went through reuters' website, thus as expected from this type of news aims for high level journalism which implies passing on news in the most authentic thus neutral way.
+This can be seen in the lack of sentiments and higher neutrality in Real news compared to the Fake ones as we saw in the plots.
+On the other han Fake news articles were collected from unreliable websites or personal tweets thus they are more likely to be oppinionated or more likely to have a populist tone of voice which is usually discouraged in news articles that should be factual and nutral.
+The problem of populist articles is that readers can often get distracted by the emotion of the article and skip the verification.

 ### Politeness

-To compute the politeness of each news, we used the politeness library which is a port of the Stanford Politeness API that was used by the authors.
-The politeness classifier takes as input a sentence and it's parses and returns the politeness of that sentence.
-The politeness of a news is computed as the average of it's sentences politenesses.
-To compute the parses, we first relied on the annotate method of the Stanford coreNLP that is computed while computing the sentiments, but as we were forced to stop this method at a certain point we had to switch to another method to compute the remaining parses.
-For this we used TextBlob library.
+To compute the politeness of each news, we used the politeness library which is a part of the Stanford Politeness API that was used by the authors.
+The politeness classifier takes as input a sentence and its parses and returns the politeness of that sentence.
+The politeness of a news is computed as the average of its sentences politenesses.
+To compute the parses, we first relied on the annotate method of the Stanford coreNLP that is computed while computing the sentiments, but as we were forced to stop this method at a certain point and we had to switch to another method to compute the remaining parses.
+For this we used TextBlob library that computes the parses in the same way.
 We show here the average politeness for the Fake vs True news:

 <p align="center">
      <img src="politeness.png" >
 </p>

 The average politeness of the Fake and True news are very close.
 We performed a statistical test and found that the diffrence between the mean politeness of the Fake and Real news is significant.
+We visualize here the distribution of the politeness for the two sets.

+(image)
+**Interpretation**
+The small diffrence between the politeness of the True and Fake news, can be due to the fact that Fake news like in tweets can sometimes get personal and thus less polite.

 ### Talkativeness
 We computed the talkativeness of each news, which consists on the number of sentences and the number of words per news.
 Here also we started with the CoreNLP annotate method then switched to other methods form the NLTK library.